Minoxidil is a common name these days. It is very famous as a non-surgical and invasive way of hair loss treatment.

 If you have cardiac or blood pressure problems, see a doctor before taking minoxidil to make sure it is safe for you.
 When taking minoxidil, if you feel chest discomfort, quick pulse, faintness, dizziness, excessive weight gain, or hand or foot swelling, seek immediate medical help.

-Pregnant or breastfeeding, women should avoid using 5 percent minoxidil or any other type of the drug.
+Pregnant or breastfeeding, women should avoid using 5 percent minoxidil or any other type of drug.
 Those under the age of 18 should not use minoxidil.